TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event Related Module/Event Related Preprocessing/Functions/README.txt

 % prepro infos (shown when string or char is saved as TextArea.Value)
 % 2.
 Data: main app data structure with Data.PreprocessedEventRelatedData,
 % Data.EventRelatedPreprocessing and Data.Info fields
+% 3.
+EventChannelSelectionDropDown: char, name of the event channel

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.